PyRigi/PyRigi/doc/development/howto/database_interface.md

 `where(filters)` and `where_expr(expr)` correspond to the `filters` and `expr` parameters of `fetch`.

-`compile()` returns an immutable `CompiledQuery` (SQL string plus bound parameters) that can be inspected before execution, which is useful for debugging and tests.
+`compile()` returns an immutable {class}`~pyrigi.graphDB.query.CompiledQuery` (SQL string plus bound parameters) that can be inspected before execution, which is useful for debugging and tests.

 ### Mapping and streaming